prebid/prebid.github.io/identity/sharedid.md

 ```

-### SharedId Server
+### SharedId First Party Endpoint

 Add server-side support for SharedId to better handle the ever-increasing restrictions on cookies in modern web browsers by having the SharedId first party cookie written and extended by your web server.

 #### CMS

-Plugins are available for Wordpress and Drupal.
-Because the CMS can cache pages to improve scalability, it's impractical to extend cookies during page generation.
-Instead the plugins add a dynamic endpoint that serves back a blank pixel, and updates cookies at the same time.
-The client side script therefore needs one additional parameter for this URL.
-Please consult the corresponding plugin documents for default values.
+PubCID/SharedId plugins are available for Wordpress and Drupal.
+Because the CMS can cache pages to improve scalability, it's impractical to set unique cookies during page generation.
+Instead these plugins require a dynamic endpoint that serves back a blank pixel along with a unique cookie value.
+The client side script  needs one additional parameter for this URL.
+Please consult the corresponding plugin documents for default values:

 1. Wordpress : Install directly from the [Wordpress admin page](https://wordpress.org/plugins/publisher-common-id/).
 Install from [GITHUB](https://github.com/prebid/sharedid-wordpress)
 2. Drupal : Install from [Github](https://github.com/prebid/sharedid-drupal).

-#### Server Implementations
+#### Endpoint Implementations

+The Wordpress and Drupal plugins require that the host company integrate a new endpoint into their webserver that can receive request from the page and set a unique cookie.
-Below are some examples for how to implement SharedId Server in various languages or platforms.
+Below are some examples for how to implement this function in various languages or platforms.
 It is up to the site owner to integrate an appropriate script for their specific scenario.

 ##### JAVA
 ```JAVA